rncbc/synthv1-preset/README.md

 * **Credit:** Recognition is fundamental to us.
 We highly recommend including your author metadata within the file.

 ### 2. Immutability of Presets
-**It is strictly forbidden to update or overwrite an existing preset or sample.**
+**It is strictly forbidden to update or overwrite an existing preset.**

 * To improve or vary an existing factory preset, you must save and submit it under a **different name**.